Mission & Vision

 ATRA is a diverse group of people brought together by the common realization that the transportation systems of the past can not meet the transportation needs of the future, or even the present.
 As non-profit corporation, ATRA’s purpose is to encourage the development and deployment of advanced transportation systems that will benefit society.

-The Advanced Transit Association (ATRA) is an international association of active and retired transportation professionals, engineers, architects, urban planners, students, educators, and enthusiasts that promote the consideration of advanced transit options.
+The Advanced Transit Association (ATRA) is an international association of transportation professionals, engineers, architects, urban planners, students, educators, and enthusiasts that promote the consideration of advanced transit options.
 Membership is open to anyone who is willing to take a fresh look at new ways to meet our mobility needs.
 We do not endorse any particular company or system, rather we strive to serve as an objective information resource to help decision makers navigate the often complex issues surrounding transportation choices particularly as it pertains to new technology.

 ATRA’s primary purpose is to leverage advanced transit to improve the quality of urban life.
 To do this, we need to understand advanced transit and what we mean by quality of urban life.
 Let’s examine both of these concepts.